UNINETTSigma2/documentation/files_storage/nird/old_nird_access.md

 ```
 Note that old NIRD can be accessed until the old NIRD is decommissioned.
 Migration of the data on $HOME shall be completed by the end of May 2023.
- Beyond this term it the integrity of the data will be not guaranteed.
+ Beyond this term the integrity of the data will be not guaranteed.
  If you need some advice or have some questions, please do not hesitate
 to contact us via support@nris.no.